taddison/personal-site/content/blog/2020/03/getting-a-list-of-all-performance-counters-ingested-to-log-analytics/index.md

 date: "2020-03-31T00:00:00.0Z"
 ---

-Log Analytics is a great product - easy to get data ingested, and easy to query it.
-With the power to easily ingest data, comes the power to easily...run up a pretty sizeable bill.
-It's a good habit to regularly review what makes up the overall ingestion, which I typically do with the following query on a per-workspace basis:
+[Log Analytics] is a great product - easy to get data ingested, and easy to query it.
+It's also pretty easy to run up a sizeable bill (with the cost being based on GB ingested).
+I've found it helpful to regularly review what is being ingested to a workspace, which I typically do with the following query:

 ```kql
 Usage